AP-047/industrial-defect-detection/README.md

 # Industrial Defect Detection

-A simple deep learning project for binary defect classification on steel surface images.
+A deep learning project for binary defect classification on steel surface images.

 This project uses transfer learning with ResNet18 and Grad-CAM for visual explanation.